YuriLectrice/YuriLectrice/README.md

 - Linux guides

 ## About me
-I am a student interested in learning Cybersecurity and mastering Linux.
+- Currently an STI2D student interested in learning Cybersecurity and mastering Linux.

-I mostly study through TryHackMe but I also use other resources.
+- Mostly studying through TryHackMe but also using other resources.

-I currently use Arch Linux as my main distro.
+- Currently using Arch Linux as my main distro.

 ## Links
 THM: https://tryhackme.com/p/YuriLectrice